 Incyte is a drug discovery and development company focused on developing proprietary small molecule drugs to treat serious unmet medical needs.
-We have a pipeline with programs in oncology, inflammation, diabetes and human immunodeficiency virus (HIV).
+We have a broad pipeline with programs focused primarily in the areas of oncology, inflammation, and diabetes.

 Our wholly-owned pipeline includes the following compounds: